 CUSTOMIZABLE MATERIALS

-In this section you will find customizable materials to communicate with your member of Congress or elected official.
-Please note that these materials are drafted for in-person events and may need to be customized for a virtual interaction or to include information about COVID safety protocols.
+In this section you will find customizable materials to communicate with your Member of Congress or elected official.
+Please note that these materials are drafted for in-person events and may need to be customized for a virtual interaction.